 a chamber opera

-This is a story of musical perception; physical, neurological, emotional.
+This is a story of musical perception; physical, neurological, and emotional.

 A bright red light comes up on stage, a recording session is about to start.
 Eva Ende stands alone on stage in front of a studio style microphone with headphones on.
 She sings with great passion and skill her signature aria “Ecco mormorar l’onde”.
 It’s a perfect take.
 As the recording session nears the end, we hear the actual recording of Eva singing the aria superimposed on top of the live recording session.
 Slowly, the live music fades out, until all we are left with is the faint output of a spinning record player from somewhere else.
 Simultaneously to this sonic transition, the stage turns, revealing the office of The Doctor.
 The office contains a desk, a blackboard and a hospital bed.
 He is listening to his own personal copy of Eva Ende’s “Ecco mormorar l’onde” as he prepares his notes.
 He is expecting a very interesting patient any minute now who will, he hopes, help guarantee his academic legacy.